ShadowNotDefined/learn-python/password-generator/password-generator | Documentation.md

 Number of passwords you want to generate: 3
 ```

-If you enter `3`, the output might look like this:
+If you enter `3`, the output will look similar to this this:

 ```
 bB3d_T7h7O2GgK0QZT5Gbw